 For a small MG, indicate if the generator to utility interface is inverter or non-inverter based.
-For a large MG, indicate if the generator to utility interface is an induction or synchronous generator.
+For a large MG (except solar MG), indicate if the generator to utility interface is an induction or synchronous generator.

-Generator Rated Capacity (kW)
+Generator rated capacity (kW)